tomasw23/313/sparkAdaCodeLecture/sect3a/example3a-15-exampleIO/README.txt

 and
 with Global => (Output => (Standard_Output, Standard_Input));

-are added so that the code is comptabible with Spark_Ada.
+are added so that the code is compatible with Spark_Ada.

 To try it out you can
-- click on main.gpr to activate GPS
+- click on main.gpr to activate gnatstudio
 - open from there the file test_integer_io.adb   or test_string_io.adb
 - execute Build -> Project -> Build <current file>
   this should compile the code
 - now you can execute it using
   Build -> Run
-   and replacing the command used there by xterm -hold -e test_integer_io     (for executing test_integer_io) or xterm -hold -e test_string_io     (for executing test_string_io)
+   and replacing the command used (using preferences ) by xterm -hold execute from terminal
+   ./test_integer_io
+   ./test_string_io